vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Christian Themes in Anime
 Gurren Lagann, the only anime I could watch, kept me thinking after finishing it.
 Some parts seemed familiar.
 Then, I realized that the series' main themes have Christian analogs.
 The spiral energy is similar to the Holy Spirit; Kamina plays the role of Christ, and the LorgGenome is the Father.
-Kamina recommends to instead of trying to believe in yourself, to instead [believe in God (him - Kamina), that believes in you](https://www.youtube.com/watch?v=kC6wdfk2M98).
+Kamina recommends to instead of trying to believe in yourself, to instead [believe in God (him - Kamina), that believes in you](https://www.youtube.com/watch?v=kC6wdfk2M98) (Isaiah 41:10, Proverbs 3:6, 1 Peter 5:7, John 15:5).
 He has sayings similar to "All things are possible for one who believes."
-Kamina also comes back from the dead once more at the end of the show.
+(Mark 9:23 ESV) Kamina also comes back from the dead once more at the end of the show.
 The team eventually forms a large body, "Super Tengen Toppa Gurren Lagann," similar to the body of the Church of the bible.
 You can find more similarities in [this link](https://www.iklone.org/post/christianity-in-gurren-lagann).
 Christianity permeates today's culture in unexpected places worldwide.

 There is also [a bible quote in Ghost in Shell](https://youtu.be/Y8fuP8VFm_I?si=faw2U5friB8kN7W3).